-Bennett is a Danish university student soon to begin his third semester of studying software.
+Beatrice is a Danish university student soon to begin her third semester of studying software.

 Personally, I've always had an unquenchable thirst for knowledge.
 That might be why I'm writing this article, to educate people far and wide of the inner workings of this here country.
 The country of Denmark, situated in the tiny Scandinavian corner of Europe.